0100101101011010/food/bookclub/_posts/2019-01-22-delicious-ruth-reichl.md

 comments: "2"
 ---

-Ruth Reichl's novel, Delicious, about a girl finding herself and falling in love in New York City, while entangling a mystery surrounding famous cook James Beard, has the distinction of being the first book I hated reading in 2019!
+Ruth Reichl's novel, *Delicious*, about a girl finding herself and falling in love in New York City, while entangling a mystery surrounding famous cook James Beard, has the distinction of being the first book I hated reading in 2019!

+On the surface

 Billie's character is oblivious to the point of incredulity.
 What is supposed to be a character flaw that endears her to readers makes me want to get so mad at her.